ILikeAI/AlwaysReddy/README.md

 1. Clone this repo with `git clone https://github.com/ILikeAI/AlwaysReddy`
 2. cd into the directory `cd AlwaysReddy`
-3. Install reqs with `pip install -r requirements.txt`
+3. Install reqs with `pip install -r requirements.txt` also run `pip install -r local_whisper_requirements.txt` if you want to run whisper locally.
-4. Make a copy of the `config.py.example` file and rename the copy to `config.py`
+5. Make a copy of the `config.py.example` file and rename the copy to `config.py`
-5. Make a copy of the `.env.example` file and rename it as `.env` and place your OpenAI API key in the file.
+6. Make a copy of the `.env.example` file and rename it as `.env` and place your OpenAI API key in the file.
-6. Run the assistant! `python main.py`
+7. Run the assistant! `python main.py`
-7. If you need ffmpeg installed run the `ffmpegsetup.bat` script as administrator in the scripts folder.
+8. If you need ffmpeg installed run the `ffmpegsetup.bat` script as administrator in the scripts folder.

 **Important note:** You must have an OpenAI API key in the .env file, at this point the only transcription option is via the OpenAI API, I hope to support local whisper soon